Selling Art Is a Challenge… Then and Now!

 Don’t let me down, keep my feet on the ground

 After you figure out your ideal buyer, then start using that knowledge to learn where they go.
 Then go there, too.
 Be amongst them.
 Sure, you can’t join the country club, but you can join the Boys and Girls Club.
 Get it?
 There are always ways in.
 You need to become a master of finding the cracks.
-And, if it’s important enough, you always will find them.
+And, if it’s important enough, you still will find them.

 The late, great, Leonard Cohen told us: